Using Essential Oils

 Some people have sensitive skin that can be easily irritated by an essential oil, even when it's diluted.
 Test by first diluting the essential oil with a carrier and then rubbing it on a small bit of skin on your wrist.
 Check for a reaction after 24-48 hours.
 If there is none, it's probably safe for you to use.

 Other people--and there is no way to know this in advance--become sensitized to particular essential oils.
 This is very much like an allergic reaction and can begin with itchy skin.
-I have had the experience of using an essential oil for years and then suddenly becoming very allergic to it, so much so that just smelling it was enough to set off a reaction.
-So watch yourself.
-Be aware of how you react to any mixtures you make.
+We know folks who have had the experience of using an essential oil for years and then suddenly becoming very sensitive to it, so much so that just smelling it was enough to set off a reaction.
+But this is rare.
+Just be aware of how you react to any mixtures you make.

-If you have ever had any damage to your liver, be especially careful to use essential oils only in very small amounts.
+If you have ever had any damage to your liver, use essential oils only in very small amounts, because it is your liver that processes them.